resist-js/resist/docs/en-US/STRUCTURE.md

 > As part of the release process, it's important to follow semantic versioning & automatic changelog generation based on the commit messages since the last release.
 > This file hosts the settings for that process.
 >
-> - This file will be refererenced when running `pnpm run changeset:version`.
+> - This file will be referenced when running `pnpm run changeset:version`.
 Which will automatically bump all versions in all packages across the mono-repo that have changes.
 Further details on this process, it's purpose can be found in `GITHUB_SETUP.md` in the `base` of the project.

 ## .githooks